This guide describes how to prepare your server for the installation of AtroCore Application. Please make sure your user

 If you need to run additional scripts to configure database, copy your scripts to the

-directory.
-Find more information in the postgres docs in theInitialization scripts
+.docker/postgres/scriptsdirectory.
+Find more information in the postgres docs in theInitialization scriptssection. -

 After every change in

-) and recreate them with a new version of image (docker compose up -d
+.envfile you need to rebuild yourwebcontainer:docker compose build web --no-cache.
+Then you should delete your containers (docker compose down) and recreate them with a new version of image (docker compose up -d). -

 By default, HTTP requests automatically redirected by Traefik to HTTPS.
 You can disable this behaviour by deleting